Australian Health Service Safety and Quality Accreditation Scheme

 - National Safety and Quality Digital Mental Health (NSQDMH) Standards

-- National Safety and Quality Primary and Community Healthcare (NSQPCH) Standards, once approved and
+- National Safety and Quality Primary and Community Healthcare (NSQPCH) Standards

-- Any other set of standards that may be developed by the Commission from time to time.
+- and any other set of standards that may be developed by the Commission from time to time.

 Collecting and analysing feedback on the lessons learnt through accreditation is an essential part of quality improvement.
 The Commission uses feedback to identify areas where health services may require additional support or tools and to maintain and update the safety and quality standards developed by the Commission.